scijava/scijava-jupyter-kernel/README.md

 - Ruby
 - Scala

-See also, the collection of [notebook examples](./notebooks/Welcome.ipynb).
+## Documentation

+A documentation in the forms of a serie of notebooks is available [here](./notebooks/Welcome.ipynb).

 ## Installation - Standalone